FAU Study: Latinx Through the Lens of Latin Americans

 by Teresa Crane | Monday, Apr 20, 2020

-Webster defines Latinx as an all-inclusive term, “all people of Latin American origin and descent, as well as a gender neutral or nonbinary alternative to Latina or Latino”.
+Webster defines Latinx as, “all people of Latin American origin and descent, as well as a gender neutral or nonbinary alternative to Latina or Latino”.
 Conclusive evidence of the origin of the term Latinx evades researchers, but repeated use by U.S. scholars has popularized the term in articles and presentations, often without clear definition.
 Thus, a community of individuals have been identified as Latinx, but do Latin Americans identify themselves as Latinx?

 Cristobal Salinas, Jr., Ph.D., addressed the lack of published research focused on the students’ perspective through a novel, qualitative study titled The Complexity of the “x” in Latinx: How Latinx/a/o Students Relate to, Identify With, and Understand the Term Latinx.
 Salinas investigated whether participants, 34 Latinx/a/o college students, self-identified as Latinx or used the term in their communities.